rtbhouse-apps/rtbhouse-python-sdk/RTBHouse Python SDK readme.md

 Method with four arguments: adv_hash, day_from, day_to and group_by
 representing advertiser hash and date ranges limiting data being returned. day_from and day_to must be of string type and format 'dd-mm-yyyy'.
 The group_by argument must be of string type and be one of the
 following: 'day', 'month', 'year', 'userSegment', 'campaign'

-ReportsApiSession.get_rtb_conversions(adv_hash, day_from, day_to, conversion_type=None)
+ReportsApiSession.get_rtb_conversions(adv_hash, day_from, day_to, convention_type=None)
-Method with four arguments: adv_hash, day_from, day_to and conversion_type
+Method with four arguments: adv_hash, day_from, day_to and convention_type
 representing advertiser hash and date ranges limiting data being returned. day_from and day_to must be of string type and format 'dd-mm-yyyy'.
-The conversion_type argument must be of string or None type and be one of the
+The convention_type argument must be of string or None type and be one of the
 following:
 None (which is default, equals to leaving this argument empty) – will return a list of all attributed post click conversions and all post view conversions.
 Is roughly equivalent to merging results of calling this method with POST_CLICK and POST_VIEW arguments.
 POST_CLICK – returns a list of all attributed post click conversions.
 POST_VIEW – returns a list of all post view conversions